Gaussian elimination: Example of the algorithm

-Instead of stopping once the matrix is in echelon form, one could continue until the matrix is in reduced row echelon form, as it is done in the table.
+Instead of stopping once the matrix is in row echelon form, one could continue until the matrix is in reduced row echelon form, as it is done in the table.
 The process of row reducing until the matrix is reduced is sometimes referred to as Gauss–Jordan elimination, to distinguish it from stopping after reaching echelon form.

 History

 The method of Gaussian elimination appears – albeit without proof – in the Chinese mathematical text Chapter Eight: Rectangular Arrays of The Nine Chapters on the Mathematical Art.
 Its use is illustrated in eighteen problems, with two to five equations.
 The first reference to the book by this title is dated to 179 AD, but parts of it were written as early as approximately 150 BC.
 It was commented on by Liu Hui in the 3rd century.